Playground Surfacing Options

 Engineered Wood Fiber

-EWF is an affordable and biodegradable solution that is available nearly anywhere.
-It is also attractive.
+Engineered Wood Fiber (EWF) is an attractive, affordable and biodegradable surfacing solution that is available nearly anywhere.
+While it’s affordable, it also requires maintenance, so you should also plan in your budget to add more EWF on an ongoing basis to keep the proper surfacing depth and add more as necessary.
 Before choosing EWF, carefully check its source to be certain it has not been sprayed with chemicals that are hazardous or attract pests.
-You should also plan to replace EWF annually, which means you’ll have to plan for it in your budget every year.

 Loose-fill rubber is a more durable solution than EWF because they will not degrade.
 You’ll also be able to use recycled rubber, which is better for the environment, and may reduce your need for replacement with rubber fill.
 Remember that black or dark loose-fill rubber retains heat and is likely to become hot on warm summer days.
 Although loose-fill rubber has adequate shock absorption, it might become uncomfortable to play on when temperatures get high.